Education EdD

 • Clinical or organizational athletic training leader

-• High level athletic training director or leader
+• High-level athletic training director or leader

-According to the BLS, the growth rate for athletic training jobs is expected to increase 17% through 2031โ€”much faster than the national average for all jobs.
-This will require higher education institutions to hire additional athletic training education instructors.
+According to the BLS, the growth rate for Doctor of Education jobs as athletic trainers is expected to increase 13% through 2033—much faster than the national average for all jobs.12 This will require higher education institutions to hire additional athletic training education instructors.

-Teaching and Learning Specialization
+Doctor of Education Jobs: Teaching and Learning Specialization

-The BLS reports that doctorate in education median salary figures for postsecondary health specialties teachers were $102,720 in 2021.
-A job growth rate of 24%โ€”more than four times the national averageโ€”is projected.
+The BLS reports that median doctorate in education salary figures for postsecondary health specialties teachers were $105,650 in 2023.1 A job growth rate of 19% by 2033 is projected.2

 Ready to Take the Next Step Toward Your EdD Career?

-The University of St. Augustine for Health Sciencesโ€™ specialized online Doctor of Education degree is the ideal way to earn your EdD degree around your busy schedule.
-Learn when and where you prefer as you join a diverse cohort and collaborate on interprofessional projects together.
-Through our online program, you can begin your EdD career and help fill a critical shortage of healthcare educators as you prepare for an academic, administrative or leadership role in a variety of healthcare industry and educational settings.
+The University of St. Augustine for Health Sciences (USAHS) specialized Doctor of Education program is ideal to earn your EdD degree.
+Through our online program, you can begin your EdD career and help fill a critical shortage of healthcare educators as you prepare for an academic, administrative or leadership role in diverse healthcare industry and educational settings.

 Learn more about the online EdD degree from USAHS, including our specializations in Executive Leadership, Nurse Educator, Athletic Training and Teaching and Learning.